 Watering is possibly the most effective way of reducing Winter damage to your garden plants.

-Due to the insulating properties of water, well watered soil absorbs and retains heat from solar radiation during the day which it re-radiates during the night.
+Due to the insulating properties of water, well-watered soil absorbs and retains heat from solar radiation during the day which it re-radiates during the night.
 Put simply, moist soil will tend to stay warmer for longer than dry soil.
 In addition to keeping root zones warmer, this elevates air temperatures around the plants above.
-Temperature increases are only slight, however can be sufficient to prevent plant damage.
-The take home message is don’t let your garden soil dry out during cold periods.
+Temperature increases are only slight but can be sufficient to prevent plant damage.
+The take-home message is don’t let your garden soil dry out too much during cold periods.

-When watering in Winter, aim to moisten soil throughout the entire root zone.
+When watering in winter, aim to moisten soil throughout the entire root zone.
 Do not over water such that the garden soil becomes soggy.
-Not only will this reduce the oxygen available to the plant roots, it may take a long time for the soil to dry out again, increasing the risk of soil fungus.
+Not only will this reduce the oxygen available to the plant roots, but it may also take a long time for the soil to dry out again, increasing the risk of soil fungus.
 Prolonged saturated soil conditions damage the root systems of most plants.
-Watering the first few centimeters of soil will likewise not achieve the desired effect.
+Watering the first few centimetres of soil will likewise not achieve the desired effect.

 Young plant tissue is more susceptible to damage by the cold.
 To avoid new growth coming into the cold months, don’t fertilize your garden with nitrogen late in the growing season.

 In the event of plant tissue damage, resist the temptation to remove the damaged branches by pruning until the risk of further damage has passed.
-It may look unsightly; however the damaged tissue is protecting the remainder of the plant from damage by the cold.
-Also early pruning may stimulate new shoots that will likely suffer injury before Spring arrives.
+It may look a little unsightly but this damaged tissue is protecting the remainder of the plant from further damage by the cold.
+Also, early pruning may stimulate new shoots that will likely suffer cold injury before spring arrives.

 Frost damage is greatest when rapid freezing and thawing of plant tissue occurs.
 In climates where frost is uncommon, the keen gardener can cover plants with old sheets, blankets and even plastic during forecast frosty nights.
-Be aware that plant tissue damage can occur where the frozen cover contacts the plant.
+Be aware that some plant tissue damage can occur where the frozen cover contacts the plant but overall the plants are protected.
 In the morning rapid thawing can be caused by sunlight hitting a frosted plant surface.
 To reduce the effects of this, gently water the frosted foliage before the sun touches it.

-In frosty areas, plant nurseries avoid damage to their stock by watering all night via misting systems.
+In frosty areas, plant nurseries avoid damage to their stock by watering at night and early morning when frost is expected with misting systems.
 This is a specialist technique and not practical for the home gardener.

-Our Cool Season Grasses such as Poa labillardieri ‘Eskdale’ and Poa poiformis ‘Kingsdale’ will handle cold to -10 degrees and heavy frost.
+Our Cool Season Grasses such as Poa ‘Eskdale’ and Poa ‘Kingsdale’ will handle cold to -10 degrees and heavy frost.
 Both offer a fabulous winter display.
-Our 3 Dianella cultivars all perform well in cool climates, with Dianella ‘Lucia’ the most cold hardy, growing well to -7 degrees, tolerating light frost.
-Most of Bluedale’s Lomandras do well in cold climates with the following cultivars staying evergreen to -10 degrees and coping with medium level frost: ‘Wingarra’, ‘Tanika’, ‘Nyalla’, and ‘Katrinus Deluxe’.
-Some of our other Lomandras are also cold tolerant: ‘Shara’ (-5 degrees) and ‘Katrinus’ (-7 degrees).
+Our 3 Dianella cultivars all perform well in cool climates, with Dianella ‘Lucia’ the hardiest, surviving to -7 degrees and tolerating light frost.
+Most of our Lomandra cultivars do well in cold climates with the following cultivars staying evergreen to -10 degrees and coping with medium level frost: ‘Lime Tuff’, ‘Tanika’, ‘longifolia’, and ‘Katrinus’.
+Many other Lomandra are also cold tolerant including ‘Shara’ (-5 degrees) and ‘Evergreen Baby’ (-7 degrees).